zentrum-lexikographie/gdex/README.md

 sentences which have been preprocessed with the NLP tool [spaCy](https://spacy.io/).
-The score is computed by taking several configurable criteria into account, firstly knock-out criteria which have to be fulfilled in order to reach a score above zero at all, as well as gradual criteria that factor into a score greater than zero.
+The score is computed by taking several configurable criteria into account, firstly knock-out criteria which have to be fulfilled in order to reach a score above 0.5, as well as gradual criteria that factor into a score.

 Among the knock-out criteria are